makingdevices/PicBytesMicro/README.md

 [![Bytes Counter Shot][product-screenshot]](https://makingdevices.com/PicBytesMicro)

-Pic Bytes Micro was born to explore the capabilities of C language inside the PIC18F45k50, as I wanted to test if the 8bit microcontroller was able to run some old games such tetris, snake or arkanoid.
+Pic Bytes Micro was born to explore the capabilities of C language inside the PIC18F4550, as I wanted to test if the 8bit microcontroller was able to run some old games such tetris, snake or arkanoid.
 To maintain the old-fashion look of the project, the screen is made by 16x10 matrix of LEDs, controlled by individual transistors and the IO pins of the PIC.
 In addition, sounds and a rechargable battery will be added to the device.

-This device is under development, so I do encourage you to not assembly, order any PCB or use any software from this repository until the project is finished.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>